 - Climate analysis and associated geo-spatial mapping of regions of states of India, with special reference to human heat stress and strain indicators;

 - Situational analysis of rural farming methods and practices in small and marginal farm holdings;

 National and International collaboration

-- RKMVERI as a partner institute of European Commission ERUSMUS project, jointly with 14 universities from Europe and Central Asia; A programme to carry out at RKMVERI on Environmental Health;
+- RKMVERI as a partner institute of European Commission ERUSMUS project, jointly with 14 universities from Europe and Central Asia; A programme is to be carried out at RKMVERI on Environmental Health.

-- Department of Science & Technology funded research programme on climate change;
+- Department of Science & Technology (DST) funded research programme on climate change;

 - Collaboration with the Indian Institute of Technology, Centre for Atmospheric Sciences, New Delhi, in a nation-wide network programme on climate impacts (DST funded project).